-When the Merrimack River mainstem floods, it inundates and impacts а predominantly commercial and industrial district in the City.
-The predominately River floods Shawsheen а undeveloped recreational area, as well as some residences and parts of the Highway Access District (most notably busy Route 114 that connects the City to Route I-495 and neighboring North Andover.)
+When the Merrimack River mainstem floods, it inundates and impacts a predominantly commercial and industrial district in the City.
+The Shawsheen River predominately floods undeveloped а recreational area, as well as some residences and parts of the Highway Access District (most notably busy Route 114 that connects the City to Route I-495 and neighboring North Andover.)
 The Spicket River floods a predominantly residential district, with some commercial flooding as well.
 All told, 17% of the City area lies within the combined 100-year floodplains of these three rivers.
 Also situated within the floodplains is much of the Greater Lawrence Sanitary District's (GLSD) sewer interceptors and collector pipes.
 The GLSD is the region's largest (52-mgd) wastewater treatment facility, serving the four Merrimack Valley municipalities of Lawrence, Methuen, Andover, and North Andover, as well as nearby Salem, NH.